-Covid-19: Modi to discuss lockdown exit with CMs on video call today; India’s count nears 27,000
+Covid-19: RBI announces Rs 50,000 crore liquidity facility for mutual funds; India’s cases at 27,892

-In the worst-hit state of Maharashtra where the total number of cases rose over 8,000, CM Uddhav Thackeray said nearly 80% of the patients had no symptoms.
+In India, the total number of coronavirus cases reached 27,892 on Monday morning and the toll rose to 872.

+The Reserve Bank of India on Monday announced that it will open a special liquidity facility for mutual funds of Rs 50,000 crore.
+This has been done to ease liquidity pressures on mutual funds.

-Prime Minister Narendra Modi will meet chief ministers on a video conference on Monday morning to discuss the way ahead in the fight against Covid-19.
+Meanwhile, a meeting via video conferencing is underway between Prime Minister Narendra Modi and chief ministers to discuss the way ahead in the fight against Covid-19.

-In India, the total number of coronavirus cases reached 26,917 on Sunday evening and the toll rose to 826.
+In India, the total number of coronavirus cases reached 27,892 on Monday morning and the toll rose to 872.
 In the worst-hit state of Maharashtra where the total number of cases rose over 8,000, Chief Minister Uddhav Thackeray said nearly 80% of the patients had no symptoms.

 Globally, Covid-19 has infected more than 29 lakh people and caused over 2.06 lakh deaths in 185 countries or regions, according to the Johns Hopkins tracker.